How to make golf cart batteries last longer?

 Keep the tires inflated to the maximum allowed.
-This will make a huge difference in the amount of power needed to maintain a given speed.
-The cart will ride a little rougher but you will notice the difference in speed.
+This will make an enormous difference in the amount of power needed to maintain a given speed.
+The cart will ride a little rougher, but you will notice the difference in speed.

 Electric carts will benefit from battery balancing.
 This is the procedure of, waiting until your battery charger has turned off, then pull the plug from the cart and wait about 30 seconds then plug the charger back into the cart.
 You will see the charger restarts.
 Let the charger run again until it shuts off automatically.
 This process equalizes the low batteries up to full charge.
 This should be done every 30 days.

-We hear stories about 10 year old cart batteries and battery restoration treatments.
-Some model and year carts seem to be harder on batteries than others.
+We hear stories about 10-year-old cart batteries and battery restoration treatments.
+Some model and year carts are harder on batteries than others.
 Battery manufacturing specifications have varied, also.
 Make sure the batteries you buy have been manufactured recently.
 Make sure the manufacturing date is listed on your receipt.
-Our experience suggests that batteries will last 3 to 5 years and good maintenance will prolong battery life to some extent.
+Our experience suggests that batteries will last 3 to 5 years, and good maintenance will prolong battery life.
 Stating how long a given set of batteries should last is just a guess.

 Facts about LED Lights for golf carts

-The best reason to choose LEDs for a golf cart is because they offer the most light for least power used - about 90% less power.
+The best reason to choose LEDs for a golf cart is because they offer the brightest for the power used - about 90% less power.
 This means you can feel more comfortable using your lights and not worry about wearing down your batteries.

 Some people are disappointed with LED lights.
-They see a lot of bulbs and expect something similar to a car headlight beam in light power.
+They see a lot of bulbs and expect something like a car headlight beam in light power.
 It's the old apples and oranges thing.
-Car headlights are between 1500 and 1800 lumens and cars have two lights, that totals 3,600 lumens.
+Car headlights are between 1500 and 1800 lumens and cars have two lights, which totals 3,600 lumens.
 So, a LED light producing 200 to 300 lumens is not going to compare.